Transcatheter Aortic Valve Replacement (TAVR)

 opening the chest cavity.

-An interventional cardiologist along with a cardiothoracic surgeon will
+An interventional cardiologist along with a cardiothoracic surgeon work

-work together in the TAVR procedure.
-They will guide a new valve to the
+together during the TAVR procedure.
+They guide a new valve to the heart

 using guidance from X-ray and echocardiography.
 The new valve is placed

-over the old damage valve and wedged into place.
+over the old damaged valve and wedged into place.
 The patient can usually

 go home the next day and return to normal activities in a few days.